Who Dat? – Mayor Of Atlanta Wants ‘Anybody Other Than The Saints’ Playing In Super Bowl LIII

-Drew Brees and the Saints finished the regular season with a 13-3 record and have some weird good luck on their side as previously reported by Inquisitr.
+Drew Brees and the Saints finished the regular season with a 13-3 record and have some weird good luck on their side, as previously reported by Inquisitr.
 Now, they’ve handled the Philadelphia Eagles in the Divisional Round and are ready to face the Rams in the Superdome on Sunday.

 All season, fans in the Who Dat Nation have hoped their Saints would play well enough to reach the Super Bowl.
-Those same fans have kept something in the back of their mind, though, as they’ve known for a while now that Super Bowl LIII is going to be played in Mercedes-Benz Stadium which is home to the dreaded Atlanta Falcons.
+Those same fans have kept something in the back of their mind, though, as they’ve known for a while now that Super Bowl LIII is going to be played in Mercedes-Benz Stadium, which is home to the dreaded Atlanta Falcons.

-The mayor of the city which is home to the “Dirty Birds” was recently asked who she would like to see come to her town for the big game.
+The mayor of the city, which is home to the “Dirty Birds,” was recently asked who she would like to see come to her town for the big game.
 The Times-Picayune reported that Mayor Keisha Lance Bottoms was all smiles when she answered, “You know, just anybody other than the Saints.”

 “Just anybody other than the Saints”